 Many of you may have heard the drums beating about online learning, virtual or distance learning and how more people are participating in online training courses.
 You

 might be wondering whether it could work for you, but you are worried about whether you or your employees have the expertise to make use of the technology, especially if you are sat on your own with no-one on hand to guide you.

-You won’t be surprised to learn that there is a lot of misinformation about e-learning, and a lot of bad examples of e-learning courses.
+You won’t be surprised to learn that there is a lot of misinformation about online learning, and a lot of bad examples of online learning courses.
 Let me answer some of your questions, allay your fears and you may find that it is a good, and for some, the best, option for professional learning.

 Is fear of technology putting people off?

 There has been research done to find out what prevents people from participating in online learning.
 One of the biggest fears people have is that they will be expected to use technology that is unfamiliar to them.
 If this applies to you, rest assured that you are not alone.
 Click on this post addressing how to overcome 4 top fears of online learning.

 The best courses are the most straightforward to use and you should have options that provide guidance for all learners however they feel about technology.
 You will need to use a computer, but the technology should not get in the way of the learning.
 It is the training provider’s role to ensure you can access things easily and each step is well explained leaving you to focus on getting the most from the course.

 Not all online learning is created equal